-Marvel Cinematic Universe: Full list of post-credit scenes
+Marvel Cinematic Universe post-credits scenes: All the easter eggs explained

 Doctor Strange (2016)

-- Where to find them Mid-way through credits and end of credits

-Doctor Strange also has two post-credit scenes.
+Doctor Strange also has two post-credits scenes.
 The first is a scene from Thor: Ragnarok; Doctor Strange (Benedict Cumberbatch) asks why Thor has brought Loki to Earth, before the two come to an agreement that Doctor Strange will help them if they return to Asgard immediately.

 The second scene sees Strange's former ally Mordo (Chiwetel Ejiofor) attack Jonathan Pangborn (Benjamin Bratt), who had previously helped Strange.
 Mordo makes clear he's a future threat when he describes sorcerers like Doctor Strange as the main problem with the world.

-- Where to find them: There are five throughout the entire credits
+- Where to find them: Where to find them: There are five throughout the entire credits

-Guardians of the Galaxy Vol II set the standard for post-credit scenes with five - three more than any other MCU film.
+Guardians of the Galaxy Vol II set the standard for post-credits scenes with five - three more than any other MCU film.
 Of course, most of them are just humourous little skits, like Stan Lee talking to the Watchers, Starlord (Chris Pratt) dealing with a teenage Groot, and Kraglin (Sean Gunn) accidentally stabbing Drax with Yondu's arrow.
 The other two scenes are teases that haven't been paid off yet.

-nofollowing Yondu's sacrifice, Stakar Ogord (Sylvester Stallone) reassembles his old team that Yondu was part of in the past.
+Yondu's sacrifice, Stakar Ogord (Sylvester Stallone) reassembles his old team that Yondu was part of in the past.
 Whether this team reemerges in the next Guardians of the Galaxy or ends up in a Disney+ spin-off, we'll have to wait.

 The other scene shows Ayesha (Elizabeth Debicki), leader of the Sovereign, revealing that she is creating a creature capable of killing the Guardians of the Galaxy.
 She has named him Adam, which is a reference to the Marvel Comics character Adam Warlock.